-For this work, I am most indebted to Tony Dahlen (1942-2007), for sharing my interest in this subject and being my friend, teacher, and mentor until his untimely death.
-I also thank Mark Wieczorek and Volker Michel for many enlightening discussions on this and similar topics over the last several years.
-Dong V. Wang aided with the computations for the Cartesian case.
-Financial support for this work was provided by the U. S. National Science Foundation under Grants EAR-0105387 and EAR-0710860, and by the Université Paris Diderot-Paris 7 and the Institut de Physique du Globe de Paris in St. Maur-des-Fossés, where this contribution was completed.
+Acknowledgements We are indebted to Tony Dahlen (1942-2007), Mark Wieczorek, and Volker Michel for many enlightening discussions over the years.
+Dong V. Wang aided with the calculations of the Cartesian case, and Liying Wei contributed to the development of the vectorial case.
+Yoel Shkolnisky pointed us to the symmetric relations (22) and (23), and Kornél Jahn shared a preprint of his most recent paper.
+Financial support for this work was provided by the US National Science Foundation under Grants EAR-0105387, EAR-0710860, EAR-1014606, and EAR-1150145, by the Université Paris Diderot-Paris 7 and the Institut de Physique du Globe de Paris in St. Maurdes-Fossés, the Ulrich Schmucker Memorial Trust, and the Swiss National Science Foundation.
 Computer algorithms are made available on www.frederik.net.